photon-hq/better-grpc/README.md

 - `createGrpcClient(address: string, ...services: ServiceImpl[])`

 Creates and starts a gRPC client using `DEFAULT_OPTIONS`.
+SSL/TLS is auto-detected based on the address (SSL for non-localhost addresses).

+- `createGrpcClient(address: string, credentials: "ssl" | "insecure", ...services: ServiceImpl[])`

+Creates and starts a gRPC client with explicit credential mode.
+Use `"ssl"` for TLS or `"insecure"` for plaintext connections.

 - `createGrpcClient(address: string, options: ChannelOptions, ...services: ServiceImpl[])`

 Creates and starts a gRPC client with custom gRPC channel options. `DEFAULT_OPTIONS` is exported for easy overrides.

+- `createGrpcClient(address: string, credentials: "ssl" | "insecure", options: ChannelOptions, ...services: ServiceImpl[])`

+Creates and starts a gRPC client with both explicit credentials and custom channel options.

 ### Server-side bidi listen